Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Description

 Pieces of roots and rhizomes of various shapes.
-Color grayish brown, yellowish white, yellowish gray.
+Color greyish-brown, yellowish-white, yellowish-gray.
 The smell is fragrant.
-The taste of water extract is spicy, bitter.
+The taste of the water extract is spicy and bitter.

 Pharmacotherapeutic group